PhilGabardo/RSA-Decryption/README.md

 The widening of the window_size attempts to address observation 1) and 2).

 To search for a prime in the range [start, end], the process uses a brute force approach.
 The process tests if every prime in the range fully divides n.
-If so, the key has been decrypted.
+If so, the key has been decrypted (any number's prime factorization is always unique).
 This addresses observation 3).

 The processes keep searching ranges until start_index is greater than sqrt(n).
 This addresses observation 4).